GenericMappingTools/gmt/doc_classic/rst/source/GMT_Changes.rst

    color-model used.

 *  We have consolidated how map embellishments are specified.
-This group includes map scales, color bars, legends, map roses, map inserts, image overlays, the GMT logo, and a background panel.
+This group includes map scales, color bars, legends, map roses, map insets, image overlays, the GMT logo, and a background panel.
 A new section in the Cookbook is dedicated to these items and how they are specified.
 Common to all is the concept of a *reference point* relative to which the item is